JordyCuan/jordycuan.github.io/_drafts/setting_mongodb_aws_ec2.md

 code_syntax: True
 ---

-Well, first of all, as you can see I am not good naming my post haha but I guess you can figure what is this post about.
+Well, first of all, as you can see I am not good naming my post haha but I guess you can figure out what this post is about.

-Few days ago some colleagues and I decided to start a little project just for fun and I was in charge of installing a MongoDB server where we could store some data we were going to use for this.
+A few days ago, some colleagues and I decided to start a little project just for fun and I was in charge of installing a MongoDB server where we could store some data for a later use.
 So here is what I found.
 (I'll skip the part where you create an AWS instance.
 Let's leave that for another occasion).

 &nbsp;